hfmaracay/comunidad/en/FAQ.md

 Please refrain from using the Hackers / Founders brand in partnerships with your own ventures.

 You may have your company sponsor your H / F events though and share personal stories, the purpose is to encourage, inspire and ducation, not to run through a sales pitch.

-For further information, please do not hesitate to contact Alexa Clark at Alexa@hf.cx